-Other reasons involve the parents of the child with the disorder.
-For example, according to studies, children of drug addicts or incarcerated parents are more likely to develop the disorder, and the same goes for children of mothers who use drugs or alcohol during pregnancy.
+Other reasons involve the parents of the child with the illness.
+For example, according to studies, children of drug addicts or incarcerated parents are more likely to develop it, and the same goes for children of mothers who use drugs or alcohol during pregnancy.

-ODD as a symptom is also being explored today with the disorder being linked to underlying mental health issues such as ADHD, anxiety, and depression.
+ODD as a symptom is also being explored today with ODD being linked to underlying mental health issues such as ADHD, anxiety, and depression.

 Therapy For ODD